AdobeDocs/pass.en/help/authentication/rest-api-cookbook-clienttoserver.md

 This approach requires two components (streaming app and AuthN app) to complete the required flows: start-up, registration, authorization, and view-media flows in the streaming app, and the authentication flow in your AuthN app.

+### Throttling mechanism

+The Adobe Pass Authentication REST API is governed by a [Throttling mechanism](/help/authentication/throttling-mechanism.md).

 ## Components {#components}

 In a working Client-to-Server solution the following components are involved: